chaotetung/CAAQA_notes/README.md

 # CAAQA notes

-Some notes from reading ***Computer Architecture - A Quantitative Approach, Sixth Edition***, by John Hennessy and Dave Patterson.
+Some notes from reading ***Computer Architecture - A Quantitative Approach(CAAQA), Sixth Edition***, by John Hennessy and Dave Patterson.